korchasa/awesome-chatgpt/readme.md

 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a Python library for managing vector embeddings at large scale, with features such as distributed architecture, data connectors, real-time synchronization, and customizable data pre-processing.
 - [OptimalScale/LMFlow](https://github.com/OptimalScale/LMFlow) - An Extensible Toolkit for Finetuning and Inference of Large Foundation Models.
 Large Models for All.
 - [PhoebusSi/Alpaca-CoT](https://github.com/PhoebusSi/Alpaca-CoT) - Alpaca-CoT is a Python library that provides a unified interface for instruction-tuning data, multiple LLMs, and parameter-efficient methods.
 It aims to make it easy for developers to use these technologies in their projects and welcomes contributions and integration of new LLM-related technologies.
+- [RobustNLP/CipherChat](https://github.com/RobustNLP/CipherChat) - CipherChat is a Python framework for evaluating the generalization capability of safety alignment for Language Models (LLMs).
 - [Torantulino/AI-Functions](https://github.com/Torantulino/AI-Functions) - AI-Powered Function Magic: Never code again with GPT models!
 - [X-PLUG/mPLUG-Owl](https://github.com/X-PLUG/mPLUG-Owl) - Official Python library for implementing mPLUG-Owl and mPLUG-Owl2, part of the Alibaba MLLM Family
+- [abdulmannaan1/SAMAIChatBot](https://github.com/abdulmannaan1/SAMAIChatBot) - A Python library for building AI chatbots that utilize natural language processing algorithms, with a modular and extensible design.
 - [confident-ai/deepeval](https://github.com/confident-ai/deepeval) - DeepEval is a Python library that provides an evaluation framework for LLM applications, allowing for unit testing and performance evaluation based on various metrics.
 - [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - Haystack is a Python library and framework for building customizable and production-ready LLM applications, including retrieval-augmented generation, question answering, semantic search, and conversational agent chatbots.
 - [embedchain/embedchain](https://github.com/embedchain/embedchain) - The Open Source RAG framework